 Decommissioning of surplus DOE facilities is described in the 1995 DOE and EPA Memorandum: Policy on Decommissioning DOE Facilities under CERCLA.
 A total of 681 properties/structures was reviewed and evaluated to identify facilities that should be evaluated under the CERCLA process for decommissioning (Appendix 8 of the FY 2018/FY 2019 SMP).
 The Facility D&D OU identifies industrial facilities (listed in Appendix 4) that, in some cases, already have been determined to pose a potential threat of release of hazardous substances to the environment that warrants decommissioning to be performed as a CERCLA NTCRA.
-For some facilities, a removal site evaluation (SE) has determined a NTCRA is not required; for the other facilities included in Appendix 4, a removal site evaluation (SE) is pending to determine if a NTCRA is necessary.
+For some facilities, a removal site evaluation (SE) has determined a NTCRA is not required; for the other facilities included in Appendix 4, a removal SE is pending to determine if a NTCRA is necessary.
 Additional facilities at PGDP (previously listed in Appendix 6) have undergone evaluation to determine if there was a release threat to the environment that would warrant a site evaluation to determine if decommissioning should proceed under CERCLA.
 If it was determined during a facility review that there was a potential release threat, the facility was included in the Facility D&D OU in Appendix 4.
-The FFA parties will continue collaboration in FY 2022 to discuss the scope and strategy for Appendix 4 facilities Removal Site Evaluation.